-Whether you’re planning your perfect bathroom for your self build interior, or planning to add one to your conversion or renovation project, don’t overlook the little details that will make it a stylish and functional space.
+Whether you’re planning your perfect bathroom for your self build interior, or planning to add one as part of a remodelling, conversion or renovation project, don’t overlook the little details that will make it a stylish and functional space.

 Take a look at this selection of design solutions to create a truly unique bathroom.